 “You do not have enough Google storage for this file.
 Please buy more storage…” If Google Drive sync not complete when sync from local to cloud, it may due to there are not enough storage space in your plan to save all the source files.
 Thus, just upgrade your storage plan can get all files synced.

 There exists a possibility that many of the files in your Google Drive have a filename length that is too long to be used by a Microsoft OS.
 All Windows computers have a maximum filename length of 255 characters, meaning that if you have many layers of folders in your Google Drive it will not be able to properly sync files within deeply-layered folders.
-The solution to this would be to streamline file and folder names to make this less of an issue.
+The solution to this would be to shorten file and folder names and try again.

 If this is the problem there is not much that Google would be able to change, it would require a new OS version of Windows.